trezzuri/erpnext-docs/docs/en/customize-erpnext/doctype.md

 It describes the Model and the View of your data.
 It contains what fields are stored for your data, and how they behave with each other.
 It contains information about how your data is named.
 The forms like Sales Order, Sales Invoices, Work Order are added as DocTypes in the backend.

-DocType allows you to insert custom forms in ERPNext as per your requirement.
+DocType allows you to insert custom forms in SOMA as per your requirement.

 To create a new DocType, go to: